TheNotary/game-sql-warden/challenges/01_strongest_cubical/02_instructions.md

 …containing the strongest (highest HP) monster in each cube.
 If a cube has no monsters, it should not appear (inner semantics).

-Create your solution as a view named strongest_monsters.
+Create your solution as a view named solution.

 ## Technical Instructions